m-kypr/crypto000/README.md

-## crypto000 - A crypto trading bot
+## crypto000 - An efficent crypto trading bot with positive ROI

 ### Some Stats